dxw/password-check/readme.txt

 License URI: https://opensource.org/licenses/MIT
 Requires PHP: 7

-Checks password resets against haveibeenpwned.com, preventing users from using breached passwords
+Prevents the use of breached passwords by sending passwords to haveibeenpwned.com to be checked

 == Description ==